 “The French verb connaitre means to know someone.
 Also suggestions of pro-fessional, pro-active, conn-ectivity, etcetera.
 As I said, it imparts a sense of permanence.”

 They were still standing facing each other across the table.
+“May I offer you something?” asked Peterson, “Some coffee?
+Water?”

 “No, thanks,” answered Cole.